-My Big Fat Greek Wedding upped Constantine's visibility level with aging baby boomers and new generations alike, and brought more television guest-starring roles followed on series like Cold Case, and a regular cast member role in a short-lived TV series produced by Tom Hanks and Rita Wilson - My Big Fat Greek Life (2003).
+My Big Fat Greek Wedding upped Constantine’s visibility level with aging baby boomers and new generations alike, and brought more television guest-starring roles on series like Cold Case.
+He was a regular cast member role in a short-lived TV series produced by Tom Hanks and Rita Wilson – My Big Fat Greek Life (2003).

-Although he's not retired from acting, Constantine is particular about the roles he takes.
-He's been more focused on writing for the past 20 years, having just completed a historical fiction book Sins of Holy Men.
-Constantine says he loves researching and uses the internet for that; he's in the midst of researching a new book on the life of Irish nationalist William Smith O'Brien,and has also started writing a memoir.
+Although he didn’t retire from acting per se, he was more focused on writing after 2003, and completed a historical fiction book Sins of Holy Men.
+Constantine said he loved researching and used the internet for that.
+In 2016 he was in the midst of researching a new book on the life of Irish nationalist William Smith O’Brien, and had also started writing a memoir.

-Constantine says he loves to spend time with his children and two sisters, and divides his time between California and his home town of Reading, Pennsylvania.
+Constantine commented that he lovedto spend time with his children and two sisters, and divided his time between California and his home town of Reading, Pennsylvania.
 In an interview with Media Personality Brad Dalius, octogenarian senior citizen Michael Constantine said:

 “I love life…I love getting up in the morning and looking out the window and seeing trees and greenery.”